Editor choice

 Positive

-• Built-in switchable preamp nothing else needed, connects to any powered speakers
+• Built-in switchable preamp — nothing else needed, connects to any powered speakers directly

-• 13,039 Amazon reviews at 4.6 stars the most proven entry-level turntable available
+• 13,134 Amazon reviews at 4.6 stars — the most proven entry-level record player available

-• Tracks at 2g safe for records unlike sub-$100 ceramic alternatives
+• Tracks at 2g — safe for records, unlike sub-$100 ceramic alternatives that track at 5 to 7g

 Negatives

-• Fixed cartridge on most variants cannot be swapped for an upgrade
+• Fixed cartridge — cannot be swapped for an upgrade

 • Sound quality ceiling is lower than every other deck on this list

-The AT-LP60X is the turntable I recommend to most first-time buyers.
-Not because it sounds the best on this list.
-Because it removes every decision from the setup.
+The AT-LP60X is the record player to recommend to most first-time buyers.
+Not because it sounds the best on this list — it does not — but because it removes every decision from the setup.
 The tonearm lowers at the press of a button and lifts when the record ends.
-The built-in switchable preamp connects to any powered speakers via RCA or 3.5mm without buying anything else.
+The built-in switchable preamp connects to any powered speakers via RCA without buying anything else.
 The die-cast aluminum platter and 2g tracking force mean the records you buy will not be damaged.
-At $179 with 13,039 reviews at 4.6 stars and Amazon’s Choice, it is the most proven entry-level deck available.
-When you are ready for more, the upgrade path is direct: the AT-LP120XUSB uses the same AT-VM95E cartridge family, so the listening experience carries straight across.
+At $179 with 13,134 reviews at 4.6 stars and Amazon’s Choice, it is the most proven entry-level deck available.
+When you are ready for more, the upgrade path is direct: the AT-LP120XUSB uses the same AT-VM95E cartridge family, so the listening experience carries straight across without starting over.

 2